catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

-Peer reviewers for environmental justice journals often lacked frameworks for assessing community-engaged and arts-based research, sometimes applying inappropriate criteria that privileged traditional scientific methods.
-Dr. Okafor wanted to develop clearer guidance for evaluating participatory and creative environmental research.
-When invited to join the editorial board of Community Environmental Research, she proposed and led the development of supplementary review guidelines specifically for community-engaged and creative methodologies.
+Peer reviewers for environmental justice journals lacked frameworks for assessing community-engaged and arts-based research, often applying inappropriate criteria that privileged traditional scientific methods.
+When invited to join the editorial board of Community Environmental Research, Dr. Okafor proposed and led the development of supplementary review guidelines specifically for community-engaged and creative methodologies.
 She convened a working group of six researchers (including Dr. Martinez) to draft the guidelines, incorporating feedback from community research partners.
-The guidelines were adopted by the journal and published as an open-access resource \[DOI], subsequently being adapted by two other journals.
+The journal adopted the guidelines and published them as an open-access resource \[DOI]; two other journals subsequently adapted them.
 Reviewers reported the guidelines "clarified how to assess rigour in participatory work" and increased confidence in reviewing non-traditional submissions.

 <details class="ocar-breakdown">